theolivenbaum/resin/README.md

 Included out-of-the-box is a web GUI where you can

 - query collections of documents with natural or structured queries
-- create slices of existing collections
+- create new collections from slices of existing collections

 and a HTTP API that let you

-- create new collections
+- create new collections from your data
 - query naturally/structured over HTTP with content type negotiation

 The models included are: